havardAasen/nowforever_vfd/README.md

 ```

 ## Documentation and usage
-The man-page `nowforever_vfd` describes the parameter to adjust on the
+The man-page `nowforever_vfd.1` describes the parameter to adjust on the
 Nowforever VFD.
 It also lists the different command-line options if you
 need to customize anything regarding Modbus The man-page also lists the
 pins and signals which is used with LinuxCNC.

-`custom.hal` is an example on how to create the signals and connect
+The provided file `custom.hal` is an example on how to create the signals
-the pins to LinuxCNC.
+and connect the pins to LinuxCNC.

 ## Testing
 If you want to test the VFD, you can use one of the sample configurations